Will mail be delivered on Martin Luther King Jr. Day 2024?

-CLEVELAND (WJW) – Don’t expect to get any mail on January 15 as the country celebrates the life of Dr. Martin Luther King Jr.
+CLEVELAND (WJW) – The country will celebrate the life of Dr. Martin Luther King, Jr., on Monday, Jan.
+15. Since MLK Day is a federal holiday, U.S. Postal Service offices will be closed.

-The United States Postal Service is observing the holiday as usual but will reopen on Tuesday, January 16.
-According to USPS, Priority Mail Express will operate as usual because it is delivered “every day, all year, with limited exceptions.”
+USPS is observing the holiday as usual but will reopen on Tuesday, Jan.
+16. While you shouldn’t expect to get any regular mail, the agency said Priority Mail Express will operate normally on the 15th because it runs “every day, all year, with limited exceptions.”

-FedEx, on the other hand, will operate as usual with modified service to FedEx Express and Ground Economy, according to its website.
+FedEx, on the other hand, will operate with modified service to FedEx Express and Ground Economy, according to its website.

 There will be no UPS pickup or delivery service and UPS Store locations may be closed on the holiday, but this varies by location.